couchbase/cbft/README.md

 * [https://github.com/couchbaselabs/cbft/releases](https://github.com/couchbaselabs/cbft/releases)

-For example, for mac OSX...
+For example, for mac OS...

     # Download from the github releases page using your
     # favorite web browser.
 Or, by using wget, for example...